Employment Services for Family Members Assigned to, Serving at, or Returning from Overseas

 Tel: (202) 647-1076, (800) 440-0397 Fax: (202) 647-1670

-Client Population: All family members of USG employees assigned to, or serving at, or returning from a U.S. Embassy or Consulate Abroad.
+Client Population: All family members of United States Government employees assigned to, or serving at, or returning from a U.S. Embassy or Consulate Abroad.

-Employment Planning Workshops.
-Courses on job hunting strategies to meet needs of Foreign Service spouses, co-sponsored by Family Liaison Office and FSI's Transition Center .
+- Employment Planning Workshops: Courses on job hunting strategies to meet needs of Foreign Service spouses, co-sponsored by FLO and FSI's Transition Center .

-FAMER - Family Member Employment Report.
-A report that lists all positions available to family members in Embassies overseas.
+- Family Member Employment Report (FAMER): A report that lists all positions available to family members in Embassies overseas.
 It also lists options for family members looking to work on the local economy.

 The Transition Center